-U.S. GAO Government Auditing Standards, July 2007 Revision (GAGAS), Section 3.46 states "Auditors performing work under GAGAS, including planning, directing, performing field work, or reporting on an audit or attestation engagement under GAGAS, should maintain their professional competence through continuing professional education (CPE).
-Therefore, each auditor performing work under GAGAS should complete, every 2 years, at least 24 hours of CPE that directly relates to government auditing, the government environment, or the specific or unique environment in which the audited entity operates.
-For auditors who are involved in any amount of planning, directly, or reporting on GAGAS assignments and those auditors who are not involved in those activities but charge 20 percent or more of their time annually to GAGAS assignments should also obtain at least an additional 56 hours of CPE (for a total of 80 hours of CPE in every 2-year period) that enhances the auditor's professional proficiency to perform audits or attestation engagements.
-Auditors required to take the total 80 hours of CPE should complete at least 20 hours of CPE in each year of the 2-year period."
+U.S. GAO Government Auditing Standards, 2011 Revision (GAGAS), Section 3.76 states "Auditors performing work in accordance with GAGAS, including planning, directing, performing audit procedures, or reporting on an audit in accordance with GAGAS, should maintain their professional competence through continuing professional education (CPE).
+Therefore, each auditor performing work in accordance with GAGAS should complete, every 2 years, at least 24 hours of CPE that directly relates to government auditing, the government environment, or the specific or unique environment in which the audited entity operates.
+Auditors who are involved in any amount of planning, directly, or reporting on GAGAS audits and auditors who are not involved in those activities but charge 20 percent or more of their time annually to GAGAS audits should also obtain at least an additional 56 hours of CPE (for a total of 80 hours of CPE in every 2-year period) that enhances the auditor's professional proficiency to perform audits.
+Auditors required to take the total 80 hours of CPE should complete at least 20 hours of CPE in each year of the 2-year period.
+Auditors hired or initially assigned to GAGAS audits after the beginning of an audit organization's 2-year CPE period should complete a prorated number of CPE hours."
 The GAO issued Government Auditing Standards: Guidance on GAGAS Requirements for Continuing Professional Education, GAO-05-568G, April 2005.
-It provides helpful guidance to auditors and audit organizations regarding the implementation of the Yellow Book CPE requirements.
-The guide is available at www.gao.gov/govaud/ybcpe2005.pdf.
+It provides helpful guidance to auditors and audit organizations regarding the implementation of the available Yellow Book CPE requirements.
+The guide is at www.gao.gov/govaud/ybcpe2005.pdf.